stalker14-project/stalker-14/Content.Shared/_Stalker/AI/AI_System_Documentation.md

     -   Networked (`[NetworkedComponent]`) so clients are aware of the component's existence (though its state is minimal).
     -   Stores basic, potentially configurable parameters:
         -   `BasePrompt`: The initial system prompt/personality instruction sent to the LLM.
-        -   `MaxHistory`: The maximum number of messages to retain in the server-side conversation history for this NPC.
+        -   `MaxHistoryPerPlayer`: The maximum number of messages (user, assistant, tool calls/results) to retain in the server-side conversation history *for each individual player* interacting with this NPC.
         -   `GivableItems`: A list (`List<ManagedItemInfo>`) defining items the NPC can potentially give out (e.g., as rewards, trade), along with their `ProtoId`, `MaxQuantity` (per interaction), and `ItemRarity`.
 The `TryGiveItem` tool is restricted to this list.
         -   `QuestItems`: A list (`List<ManagedItemInfo>`) defining items relevant to quests (e.g., items the player needs to find), along with their `ProtoId`, `MaxQuantity`, and `ItemRarity`.
-(Currently used for context, future quest systems might leverage this more directly).
+The `TryOfferQuest` tool uses this list.
--   **Key Interactions:** Attached to NPC entities; read by `AINPCSystem`. **Crucially, it does NOT store the conversation history itself**, as that is server-only state managed by the system.
+-   **Key Interactions:** Attached to NPC entities; read by `AINPCSystem`. **Crucially, it does NOT store the conversation history itself**, as that is server-only state managed by `AINPCSystem`.

 ## 3. Interaction Flow (Example: Player Speaks to NPC)